Lingue e Culture Straniere per l'Era Digitale L-11

 Section 2 – The Sound of English Around the World: Accent Variation and Prosodic Identity

 The second section explores the phonetic, phonological, and prosodic dimensions of variation, guiding students in the analysis of the segmental and suprasegmental features that characterise several national varieties of contemporary English.
 Building from a review of articulatory phonetics and the structure of the English vowel and consonant systems, the section introduces the role of stress, rhythm, intonation, and connected speech in shaping prosodic identity.
 After examining the history and distinctive features of RP and its ideological weight in language teaching, the lessons analyse three national varieties in detail: Indian English, Australian English, and Nigerian English.
-Through authentic examples, targeted listening activities, and reflections on intercultural pragmatics, students learn to recognise salient phonetic and prosodic traits in each variety and to connect them to the sociolinguistic contexts and cultural values that shape them.
+Through authentic examples, targeted listening activities, and reflections on intercultural pragmatics, students learn to recognise salient phonetic and prosodic traits in each variety and to connect them to the sociolinguistic contexts and cultural values that influence them.
 The section thus consolidates advanced analytical competence regarding pronunciation, the sound identity of languages, and the social role of accent.

 Section 3 – English for Specific Purposes: Register, Genre, and Tourism Discourse